 BMW has been building reliable electric cars for some time, but on the safety front the i4 only scored four out of five in Euro NCAP crash-testing

 |4 stars (2022)||87%||87%||64%|

 A final verdict on reliability will have to wait until the i4 has been in customer hands for sufficient time to allow long-term data to be gathered, but we do have a definitive appraisal of the car's safety credentials in the form of a four-star Euro NCAP score awarded in mid-2023.

 BMW i4 reliability & problems

 The i4 hit UK roads in late 2021, so long-term reliability data is thin on the ground for the moment.
-However, BMW’s pioneering electric city car, the i3, was on sale for nearly a decade without major issues coming to fore, so it’s safe to say the brand knows how to build a reliable electric drivetrain.
+However, BMW’s pioneering electric city car, the i3, was on sale for nearly a decade without major issues to speak of, so it’s safe to say the brand knows how to build a reliable electric drivetrain.

 In This Review

-- 1VerdictThe electric equivalent to the BMW 3 Series offers refinement and comfort, along with exceptional build quality and infotainment; the M50 packs a punch worthy of its badge
+- 1VerdictThe electric equivalent to the BMW 3 Series offers performance and refinement, plus technology and superb build quality

 - 4Performance, motor & driveEven the entry-level i4 is quick, but the range-topping M50 boasts supersaloon-like performance; both handle superbly in the best BMW tradition